RamVegiraju/cloudformation-sagemaker-ep/README.md

 # cloudformation-sagemaker-ep
-Deploying SM Endpoints with CloudFormation
+Deploying SageMaker Endpoints with CloudFormation.
+Make sure to adjust the parameters in the CloudFormation template appropriately for your use-case.

 ```
 python local_model.py